Recidiviz/public-dashboard/README.md

 The development servers will remain active until you either close your terminal or shut down the entire setup at once using `control+c`.

 **Note:** The frontend server does not need to be restarted when frontend source code is modified.
 The assets will automatically be recompiled and the browser will be refreshed.
-The same is not true for the backend server, which does need to be restarted when backend source code is changed.
+The same is true true for the backend server, except in the case of changing fixture data in `/server/core/demo_data`.

 ### Demo mode